 Do I Need Flood Insurance in Tupelo, MS?

 Residents of Tupelo should consider purchasing flood insurance.
-Floods and flash floods happen in all 50 states, and property owners in Tupelo have reason for concern.
+Floods and flash floods happen in all 50 states, and property owners in Tupelo have a reason for concern.
 Floods are typically caused by hurricanes, overtopped levees, outdated or clogged drainage systems, and rapid accumulation of rainfall.
 Flooding is common along the Mississippi River after the spring thaw.
 It is also becoming more common due to improper land use for new construction and development.

 Remember, your homeowners insurance or commercial property insurance does not cover flood damage, and just a few inches of water can cause tens of thousands of dollars in damage to your home.
 If your home or business were flooded, how would you pay for repairs and replacing your destroyed possessions?
 Even if a federal disaster declaration is made in your area, disaster assistance is either a loan that must be paid back with interest or a small grant that probably won’t cover the costs to rebuild your property.